frankframework/frankframework/FRANKDOC.md

 ![vscodeStartConfig](./picturesForContributors/vscodeStartConfig.jpg)

 He types the text needed to reference the XML schema of the Frank!Doc (number 1).
-Then he writes the text `<A` (number 2).
+Inside an `<Adapter>`, he writes the text `<R` (number 2).
 VSCode shows a red flag because this is invalid XML.
 VSCode can provide autocomplete help as shown (number 3).
-One of the options is the XML element `<Adapter>`.
+One of the options is the XML element `<Receiver>`.
 There is a button to get the tooltip help text of that element (number 4).
-This text is derived from the JavaDoc comment above the class declaration of [Adapter](./core/src/main/java/nl/nn/adapterframework/core/Adapter.java).
+This text is derived from the JavaDoc comment above the class declaration of [Receiver](./core/src/main/java/nl/nn/adapterframework/receivers/Receiver.java).

 Frank developers not only see errors about invalid XML, but also about violations of the XML schema.

 ![vscodeXsdViolation](./picturesForContributors/vscodeXsdViolation.jpg)

 The Frank developer has used an XML element `<xxx>` that does not exist.
 VSCode produces a red flag.
 The tooltip help he can get is also shown.
 He sees which XML elements he can use instead of `<xxx>`.
+You may be surprised that this figure shows option `<Pipeline>` while the previous figure did not.
+The reason is that in the previous picture one letter, `R`, was provided already.

 #### Web app with reference information for Frank developers